Wade3/pxdocs/content/reference/release-notes/_index.md

 * PWX-8062 - PX cluster running on k8s does not report volumes metrics
 * PWX-8136 - Disable kvproxy audit as it causes the etcd client to trigger unnecessary API requests

+### Errata

+* PWX-8161 - If an lvm partition is added as journal device after node initialization, any subsequent system reboot will need the lvm partition to be made visible to the system using “partprobe”.

 ## 2.0.3.1

 ### Key Fixes